sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Start here - 2.md

 New evidences and new suspect profiles have opened up.
 Investigate further to figure out more.
 ### **Investigation goal**
 Understand who are the potential suspects responsible for the murder of Eleanor Blackwood and how it was done.

+---
+**NOTE**: Some clues might not make complete sense in this stage.
+Make sure to combine them with the next stage to find bigger clues